 Giardia can live in the environment for long periods, especially in lakes, rivers, streams and roof water.
 There is no way of telling by taste, sight or smell if soil, food, water or a surface has giardia parasites.

 You get infected when you swallow the parasites.
 This is commonly by drinking contaminated water or touching your mouth with contaminated hands.
 Once a person or animal has giardia, they pass on the parasites in their faeces (poo).
 The parasites can contaminate (make unsafe) soil, food or water, or surfaces such as toys, bathroom taps or doors, and nappy change tables.

 Not everyone with giardia gets unwell – it is possible to be a carrier and spread the disease without being ill.

 Anyone can become infected with giardia.
 However, some situations do increase your risk of picking up the infection.

 |People at risk of giardia infection|

-Note: The chances of people getting a giardia infection from dogs or cats are small.
+Note: The chance of people getting a giardia infection from dogs or cats is small.
 The type of giardia that infects humans is usually not the same type that infects dogs and cats.

 Giardia infection is a form of gastroenteritis (gastro).
 The symptoms of giardia infection include:

-- runny poo (diarrhoea) is the most common
+- runny poo (diarrhoea), this is the most common

 - stomach cramps or tummy pain